makkus/freckles/docs/adapters/dotfiles.rst

 Alternative (unsupported) package managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although at the moment *freckles* only supports a few selected package managers, Ansible has modules for quite a few more.
+Although at the moment *freckelize* only supports a few selected package managers, Ansible has modules for quite a few more.
 It's possible to use those by using the name of the ansible module as value for the ``pkg_mgr`` key.

 .. code-block:: yaml